aetperf/aetperf.github.io/_posts/2023-06-13-North-Atlantic-daily-water-surface-temperature.md

 ## 1982-2012 mean

-We compute the mean over the different years of the daily means:
+We compute the mean over the different years of the daily values:

 ```python
 year_start = 1982